• Skip to main content

 Hopper’s Cabin

 Hopper and Eleven live in his remote cabin after she is rescued from the Hawkins Lab team.
-They continue to live here until the Mind Flayer destroyed it in season three.
+They continued to live here until the Mind Flayer destroyed it in season three.

-The exterior of the cabin was filmed at Sleepy Hollow Farm, a functional farm that has a corn maze, Christmas trees, and pumpkin patch.
+The exterior of the cabin was filmed at Sleepy Hollow Farm, a functional farm that has a seasonal corn maze, Christmas trees, and a pumpkin patch.

 It’s also where the diseased pumpkins were found in season 1 and where Hopper digs a hole into the “Upside Down.”
 Across from the cabin is a shed where Joyce gets the bolt cutters in season 3 and later where Nancy gets the shotgun.